dev-ameyjoshi/TextUtils/README.md

 # Text Utils
-It is an Application that let's the user have fun with text!
+It is an application that let's the user have fun with text!